davidson16807/tectonics.cpp/spike/grid/collignon/raster/vector_calculus.md

 TODO:
-explain how to figure out the flow across an edge explain how gradient times surface normal equals the difference between two points in space
+explain how to figure out the flow across an edge explain how gradient times surface normal equals the difference between the values for two points in space

 The above explanation can be restated mathematically by the Gauss-Green theorem:
   ∫∫∫ᵥ ∇ϕ ∂V = ∫∫ₛ ϕn̂ ∂s